Shooting at health care clinic in Buffalo, Minnesota, leaves 5 injured

-(CNN)Five people were injured and a suspect is in custody after a shooting at the Allina Health Care Clinic in Buffalo, Minnesota, on Tuesday, according to Wright County spokesman John Holler.
+(CNN)Five people were injured and a suspect is in custody after a shooting Tuesday at the Allina Health Care Clinic in Buffalo, Minnesota, according to Wright County spokesman John Holler.

 Three people were critically injured and were airlifted out, he said.
 He described the incident as a shooting and said there were no bombs on the scene.